-At Cona Elder Law, we bring more than 20 years of experience representing parties from both sides of a trust content.
+At Cona Elder Law, we bring more than 20 years of experience representing parties from both sides of a trust contest.
 We regularly represent beneficiaries who feel they've been treated unfairly as well as trustees who have a fiduciary duty to administer the trust.
 Regardless of the circumstances, the New York Estate Litigation attorneys at Cona Elder Law will work to protect your rights and guide you through the process.

-To successfully overturn a trust because of undue influence, the contestant must clearly show the deceased individual experienced influence in bequeathing assets or was influenced into making the trust.
+To successfully overturn a trust because of undue influence, the contestant must clearly show the deceased individual experienced undue influence in bequeathing assets or was influenced into making the trust.

 Whenever a beneficiary of the trust shares a relationship of confidence with the maker of the trust and the beneficiary of the trust benefitted from this relationship, the courts can infer the trust beneficiary unduly influenced the maker of the trust.
 In this instance, it's up to the beneficiary to prove no undue influence took place.
-The trust contest attorneys in New York at Cona Elder Law can help.

 People with terminal illnesses, those suffering with Alzheimer’s Disease or other forms of dementia, and those under the influence of heavy medications may be more likely to demonstrate a lack of capacity to create a trust.